sameergupta914/calorie-burned-during-excercise-predictor/README.md

 - Easy-to-Use Interface: Simple and intuitive code structure for easy integration and use.
 - Real-Time Calculation: Immediate feedback on calorie burn based on the inputs provided.

-# Dependencies
+# Technologies Used:
-- Python 3.x
+- Python for data processing and machine learning.
-- numpy: For numerical calculations.
-- pandas: For data manipulation.
+- Pandas and NumPy for data manipulation.
-- scikit-learn: For machine learning models
+- Scikit-learn for building and deploying the predictive model.
+- Flask for backend API development.
+- HTML/CSS/JavaScript for the frontend.